ezsystems/commerce-documentation/docs/guide/product_description/shop_features.md

 ![Stored baskets](img/stored_basket.png)

-Products that are not in the catalog any more are automatically marked as "not available".
+Products that are not in the catalog are automatically marked as "not available".

 ## Quickorder